 Start your application now!
-APPLICATIONS REOPEN FEB 2023
+APPLICATIONS CLOSE MARCH 31, 2023

 In 2020, Temple University was awarded its second T34 MARC award T34GM136494 under the guidance of Dr. Rodrigo Andrade (of blessed memory), Dr. Spiridoula Matsika, and Dr. Grace Ma.
 Given the acronym MARC 2.0, this current grant seeks to build on the very successful MARC 1.0 led by Dr. Jacqueline Tanaka.